 Robin held her breath as she and Dean stood in the doorway to the castle.
-She glanced over at Elizabeth, who looked more curious than frightened at the moment.
+She glanced over at Elizabeth, who looked more curious than frightened at that moment.
 Dean was putting on his best “bluff ’em out” look.

 “The seventeenth-century group is meeting in York this weekend,” the matron continued.
 “I do hope you haven’t been terribly inconvenienced.”